morimekta/providence/providence-config/src/site/markdown/index.md

 config format in this way is to solve the "structured + modular" problem.
 If you're not familiar here is a short wrap-up.

-#### The Problem of Structured Config
+#### The Problem of Strongly Typed Structured Config

 When choosing a config language (or config markup language), you need to consider what you use the config for.
 But what we would really like have four main properties:

 1. `schema-defined`: The config has a strict schema that can be used to validate it, e.g. in testing pipelines.
-But the schema needs to be at least as modular as the config itself, and possible to define in a remote / distributed fashion.
+But the schema needs to be at least as modular as the config itself, and possible to define in a remote / distributed fashion, e.g. different git repositories contains different parts of the schema.
 2. `structured`: The config must have structure that can be utilized to group and pass a part of the whole.
 E.g. if you need 3 database connections, but each should just produce a DBI instance, that is an example of a good use for structured config: Each has a part of the config that is internally identical configuring that DB connection.
 3. `type-safe`: The code that use the config should be type-safe, so at compile-time, I know if the value I look at is an integer or a string.
+This is also a way to always refer to config values that are defined in the schema at all time.
 4. `modular`: The config must support to be be split into multiple files, that can be combined or merged into a single "config" without messing up the "type" something in the config is.
+The modular part has two variants; include and extend.
+Included config is something that is included as a part of the parsed config, and extended config is modifications on the same structure.

 In addition we want to avoid a couple of dogmas that makes it difficult to follow what goes on with the config: `arithmetics` and `scripting`.
 If you